doohee323/tz-k8s-vagrant/README.md

     -. build a test app(youtoube scrawler) in jenkins -. deploy the app to k8s

-    -. support AWS with terraform / packer
+    -. support AWS with terraform / packer (in other branch)
 ```

 ## -.
 Run VMs with k8s